Principles and mindset of a good motorcycle rider

 - Drivers might look directly at you but still not see you, thanks to selective attention or tunnel vision.

-- Understanding this concept helps you predict and avoid accidents caused by others’ perception errors.
+- Understanding this concept helps you predict and avoid incidents caused by others' perception errors.

 - Threat levels fluctuate based on road conditions—intersections, exits, and clusters of vehicles are hotspots for danger.